- Home

 Mortgage lenders always keep a close eye on their rivals’ rates; if one lender raises its rates, others typically do the same to make sure they aren’t overwhelmed with applications.
 But that changed at the start of the year, with mortgage lenders cutting rates to become more competitive and to attract customers.

-Although average two and five-year fixed rates remain above the 5% mark, there are still good deals to be found, with best buys available below 4%.
+Although average two and five-year fixed rates are just below the 5% mark, there are better deals to be found, with best buys available from 3.55%.
 Bear in mind that rates rarely fall across a lender’s full range of mortgages.
 If a bank wants to increase the number of five-year fixed rate mortgages it sells, it will often tweak that rate while leaving the rest alone.

 Deals can be withdrawn quickly too, so don’t hang around if you see a deal you like.
 Lenders always keep one eye on the amount of business they generate by reducing rates and may pull deals fast if they receive a large number of applications.